 It is believed that the first E-Scooter fatality in the UK was that of television presenter and You Tube star Emily Hartridge.
 Emily died in July 2019 when her E-Scooter collided with a lorry on a roundabout in Battersea, South West London.
-This prompted a review by the Transport Minister to look more closely at safety and legality and led the trial taking place now.
+This prompted a review by the Transport Minister to look more closely at safety and legality and led the trials taking place now.

-Just like other vehicles they have parts and components that will wear and become damaged over time or due to excessive use, over charging and riding on rough terrain.
+Just like other vehicles, they have parts and components that will wear and become damaged over time or due to excessive use, over charging and riding on rough terrain.

-There is no set ‘vehicle checklist’ before use at this time as there is with motor vehicles such as checking brake lights and water and oil levels, tyre pressure etc. but as with any vehicle, checks on roadworthiness before use are always recommended.
+There is no set ‘vehicle checklist’ before use at this time as there is with motor vehicles such as checking brake lights and water and oil levels, tyre pressure etc. but as with any Vehicle, checks on roadworthiness before use are always recommended.

-There are many groups fully supportive of the introduction of E-Scooters including the London Cycle Campaign (LCC) who have said “The arrival of e-scooters offers a cleaner, low carbon alternative to cars and buses for those who can’t or don’t want to cycle”.
+There are many groups fully supportive of the introduction of E-Scooters including the London Cycle Campaign (LCC) who have said “The arrival of E-scooters offers a cleaner, low carbon alternative to cars and buses for those who can’t or don’t want to cycle”.

 The market for insurance across Europe for E-Scooters is well established but very new to the UK and not readily available from the market here yet.
 At the moment, it is the responsibility of the rental company to source and arrange appropriate insurance and their options are limited.

 E-Scooters have the potential to impact the covers of Motor, Public Liability, Personal Accident and/or Employers Liability depending upon the locality and the insurers’ interpretation.

 The intelligence gathered from the trial should help inform the industry of the level of liability exposure and potentially open the door for insurance provision.